Start a wandb run with `sync_tensorboard=True`

 TensorBoard

-With Weight & Biases you can easily upload your TensorBoard logs to the cloud, quickly share your results among colleagues and classmates and store all your analysis in one centralized location.
+Upload your TensorBoard logs to the cloud, quickly share your results among colleagues and classmates and keep your analysis in one centralized location.

 import wandb